-Notes: Data: Per capita income from version 6.1 of the Penn World Tables.
-IM test refers to the feasible version that makes use of the theoretical expression (33) replacing the true parameter values $\phi_0$ by their MLEs $\hat{\phi}T$ .
+Notes: The sample includes 84 countries and covers the period 1960-2005.
+Per capita income from the Penn World Table 7.1 and data fossil fuel-based CO2 emissions come from Marland et al. (2003).
+IM test refers to the feasible version that makes use of the theoretical expression (34) replacing the true parameter values φ_0 by their MLEs $\hat{\phi}T$.
 The first column of Panel B contains p-values based on the asymptotic critical values (see Proposition 4.3) while the second one those based on a parametric bootstrap procedure in which we simulate B = 9,999 samples from the mixture model estimated under the null.